nick-enoent/dsosds/README.md

 Overview
 ========

-This is a django project that provides SOS support for Grafana.
-It relies on sosdb-ui SOS, and apache.
+This is a django project that provides DSos support for Grafana.
+It relies on sosdb-ui DSos, and apache.

 Installation
 ============
 Install Dependencies:
     sosdb-ui
-    SOS
-    sosds (Grafana datasource for SOS)
+    DSOS
     Grafana

 Install package from source